Skip to main content

 Gas Supply Plan (Cost of Natural Gas)

-In September 2023, Liberty filed a gas supply plan with the Georgia PSC (Purchased Gas Adjustment or PGA on your bill).
+In September 2024, Liberty filed a gas supply plan with the Georgia PSC (Purchased Gas Adjustment or PGA on your bill).
 This plan accounts for forecasted gas commodity costs as well as transportation costs.
-For the 12-month window from October 1, 2023 – September 30, 2024, the Purchased Gas Adjustment rates are about 46% lower than they were during the previous year.
-This is largely due to a forecasted decrease in the cost of natural gas and transportation.
+For the 12-month window from October 1, 2024 – September 30, 2025, the Purchased Gas Adjustment rates are expected to be about 4% higher than they were during the previous year.
+This is largely due to the expiration of prior year gas refunds related to the cost of natural gas and transportation.

 • Addition of renewable natural gas interconnections to reduce carbon emissions